fedspendingtransparency/usaspending-api/usaspending_api/llm/managing_llm_assistants.md

 - This allows fine-grained control: you can specify some parameters explicitly while letting others use model defaults

 ### Assistant not found
-- List all Assistants: `python manage.py update_assistant --list`
+- List all Assistants: `python manage.py manage_llm_assistant --list`
 - Check the Assistant name matches exactly (case-sensitive)
 - Ensure fixtures have been loaded: `python manage.py load_llm_fixtures`